 In 2010, Sweden established its Business for Development (B4D) programme to provide a framework for collaboration with the private sector.
 The programme consists of different instruments to be used for engaging private sector actors, such as challenge funds drivers of change, guarantees and Public Private Development Partnership (PPDPs).
 Today, collaboration with the private sector has developed, and these instruments are regarded as components of a more systemic approach.
 New innovative approaches have been developed at implementation level, in close collaboration with concerned partners.
 This has led to innovative projects where instruments have been combined in new ways or completely new instruments have been developed.
 Inclusive business with a focus on the poor is considered a fundamental area of the programme and Sida has adopted inclusive business as one of its principles for private sector collaboration.

 Sweden supports inclusive business initiatives bilaterally and regionally as well as globally, although they may not always be classified as such.
 The main objective of Sweden’s development cooperation for sustainable economic development is to improve the opportunities of poor people to contribute to, and benefit from, economic growth.
 Involving more poor people in value chains through inclusive business initiatives is an important means of achieving this goal.
 Moreover, all inclusive business engagements should promote the priorities of the Swedish development cooperation, including gender equality, human rights, democratic values, and the environment.

 Sweden cooperates in various ways with different countries.
-In many countries, we have long-term cooperation, and maintain a direct dialogue with governments and agencies, in other countries we work through Swedish and international organisations.
-Today, Sweden maintains extensive long-term development cooperation with a total of 33-priority countries in Africa, Asia, Europe, and Latin America, in addition to regional, global and thematic cooperation.
+In many countries, Sweden has a long-term cooperation, and maintains a direct dialogue with governments and agencies; in other countries it works through Swedish and international organisations.
+Today, Sweden maintains extensive long-term development cooperation with a total of 36 priority countries in Africa, Asia, Europe, and Latin America, in addition to regional, global and thematic cooperation.